CenturyLinkCloud/mdw/docs/guides/MicroServicesCookbook.md

    ![xml formatter](images/restMessageEndpointResponse???.png)

 ##### Create the Response:
 - The response output variable has so far remained unpopulated.
 There are innumerable ways to build a response, and in a real-world service this might be cumulative based on multiple workflow steps.
-To keep this exercise simple we'll use a PostScript on the LDAP Adapter activity we already have.
+To keep this exercise simple we'll use a PostScript on the Check Employee Adapter activity we already have.
 On the Script tab for this activity, move the response variable over to the Writable column.
 Then make sure the selected PostScript language is Groovy, and click the Edit Script link.
 Write a script like the following to populate the response:

 ```groovy
 response = " { "orderId":"12345678"}"